choojs/website/content/docs/networking/index.md

    `'ws:open'`.
 6. We can now tell the system that our websocket is ready to be used, so we update our state before that.
-7. Now that we're reading to start listening for events, we can emit `'ws:open`.
+7. Now that we're reading to start listening for events, we can emit `'ws:open'`.
 8. Whenever we receive a `'message'` event, we emit the `'ws:message'` event.
 9. Whenever the connection closes, we set `state.websocket.open` to `false` and we emit the `'ws:close'` event.